What is a Rover Scout?

 Rovers are the oldest Youth Section in the Scouting Movement.
 By taking part in the many opportunities available to you as a Rover you will experience fun, fellowship and personal growth.

-A Crew's activities are planned and run by the Rovers themselves, with plenty of opportunity to develop personal abilities and learn new skills.
+A Unit's activities are planned and run by the Rovers themselves, with plenty of opportunity to develop personal abilities and learn new skills.
 You could become involved in organising a simple weekend away for just several people, a major event involving thousands of participants, or anything in between!

 There are close to 2,600 Rovers throughout Australia.
 Rovers or their equivalent can also be found in many countries throughout the world, offering the opportunity to make great contacts when travelling and take part in international projects.